brendanmcc02/film-rec/notes.md

 however, the only advantage of using letterboxd's data is the accurate date rated. otherwise it's not very helpful.

-## Figuring out the user profile

-What I don't like about year is that a film released in 1900 that is given a 10 has the same impact on the user profile vector as a 1900 film with a 1 rating.

 ## Recommender Systems eBook

 **Novelty:** very important to recommend novel or unexpected films.
 Users are also interested in expanding their